IOR Tutorial User Manual

 5. Choose the multiple of the pivot equation to subtract from each of the other equations in turn.

-Is the current solution optimal?
+Is the current solution

 Enter y or Y and then press the FINISH button if the current solution is optimal.
 Otherwise, enter either n or N and then press the NEXT button.
 If there are multiple optima, you can investigate the other optimal solutions.
 Just enter n or N, and then press the NEXT button.

-Selecting the entering and the leaving basic variable
+and the leaving basic variable

 Select the entering and the leaving basic variable by clicking on the corresponding column and row (pivot equation) above.
 Then enter the factor by which to divide the pivot equation so that it will be in proper form from Gaussian elimination (i.e., so that the coefficient of the entering basic variable is 1).
 Then press the NEXT button.

-Choosing the multiple of the pivot equation to subtract from another equation
+the pivot equation to subtract from another equation

 Enter the multiples of the pivot equations which need to be subtracted from the equation in question to obtain proper form from Gaussian elimination (i.e., so that the coefficients of the basic variable are 0 in the latter equations), and then press the NEXT button.
 The numbers you enter may be integers or decimal numbers.

-What to do once an optimal solution has been reached
+What to do once an

 Once you have obtained an optimal solution, you can print out all of your work (using the Print to file command under the File menu).